-To Infect Or Not To Infect: A Critical Analysis Of Infective Countermeasures In Fault Attacks
+To Infect Or Not: A Critical Analysis Of Infective Countermeasures In Fault Attacks

-Anubhab Baksi1, Dhiman Saha2, and Sumanta Sarkar3
+Anubhab Baksi, Dhiman Saha, and Sumanta Sarkar

-1 School of Computer Science & Engineering, Nanyang Technological University, Singapore anubhab001@e.ntu.edu.sg, dhiman@iitbhilai.ac.in, sumanta.sarkar1@tcs.com
+School of Computer Science & Engineering, Nanyang Technological University, Singapore anubhab001@e.ntu.edu.sg, dhiman@iitbhilai.ac.in, sumanta.sarkar1@tcs.com

-Department of Electrical Engineering & Computer Science, IIT Bhilai, India
+$^{2}\,$ Department of Electrical Engineering & Computer Science, IIT Bhilai, India

-$^{3}\,$ TCS Innovation Labs, Hyderabad, India
+$^3\,$ TCS Innovation Labs, Hyderabad, India

 Abstract.
 As fault based cryptanalysis is becoming more and more of a practical threat, it is imperative to make efforts to devise suitable countermeasures.
 In this regard, the so-called "infective countermeasures" have garnered particular attention from the community due to their ability in inhibiting differential fault attacks without explicitly detecting the fault.
-We observe that despite being adopted over a decade ago, a systematic study is missing from the literature.
+We observe that despite being adopted over a decade ago, a systematic study of infective countermeasures is missing from the literature.
 Moreover, there seems to be a lack of proper security analysis of the schemes proposed, as quite a few of them have been broken promptly.
 Our first contribution comes in the form of a generalization of infective schemes which aids us with a better insight into the vulnerabilities, scopes for cost reduction and possible improvements.
-This way, we are able to propose lightweight alternatives of two existing schemes, propose new design based on already established standards, refute a security claim made by a scheme proposed in CHES'14 and re-instantiate another scheme which is deemed broken by proposing a simple patch.
+This way, we are able to propose lightweight alternatives of two existing schemes, propose new design based on already established standards, analyze a security claim made by a scheme proposed in CHES'14 and re-instantiate another scheme which is deemed broken by proposing a simple patch.